PureStorage-OpenConnect/pure-exporter/README.md

 To make full use of the statelessness of the exporter, it is required to use some tricky relabeling rules.
 The API key is given as a *meta label*, and will then be placed into the request as a GET parameter before the actual metrics scraping from the exporter happens.
 Afterwards, the label will be dropped for security reasons so it does not appear in the actual Prometheus database.

-Take this full Prometheus configuration as a reference:
+Take this full Prometheus configuration as a reference, but consider that, depending on the FlashArray and FlashBlade APIs response time you might have to adapt the configuration to your own environment, pherhaps splitting the job in a multitude of single jobs:

 ```yaml
 global:
   # How often should Prometheus fetch metrics?